Best daily deals

 $0.00022

 TIDAL Rising is a program in which TIDAL’s curators select artists rising in popularity who they feel have potential and offer them free support.
 Artists get professionally photographed, get their music placed on the front page of TIDAL, are offered Tour Support, and more.
-Not only does this feature support musicians in a direct and tangible way, but it’s also a great way for TIDAL users to discover new artists that are just starting to make their mark in the music industry.
+Not only does this feature support musicians in a direct and tangible way, but it’s also a great way for TIDAL users to discover new artists who are just starting to make their mark in the music industry.

 A juxtaposed screenshot of Spotify's user interface for an Apple Music vs Spotify Premium comparison.